clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

   :: ( KnownDomain dom
 {{< / highlight >}}

 ^ This is the core of the change: functions that need to know anything about the synthesis domain need a `KnownDomain` constraint.
-It's made up of two parts.
-The first, `dom :: Symbol`, is the name for the domain.
-This dom uniquely refers to the second part, `conf :: DomainConfiguration`.
-"Uniquely" in this context means that there can never be two intances where `dom1 == dom2`, but `conf1 /= conf2`.
+The `dom` part of that construct is a type level string, or `dom :: Symbol`, and represents the name of the domain.
+A name uniquely refers to a set of domain configuration options.
 We'll later see how to actually use this contraint, and what properties it carries.

 {{< highlight haskell >}}
      , Undefined a )